Subsampling Spectral Clustering for Large-Scale Social Networks

-The proof of Proposition \ref{pro_community} is provided in Appendix B.3 of the Supplementary Material.
-From Proposition \ref{pro_community}, the population approximation embedding vectors have exactly $K$ distinct rows.
-More importantly, if the $i$-th and $j$-th rows of $\widehat{\mathcal{U}}_{K}$ are equal (i.e., $Z_{i}\mu=Z_{j}\mu$), nodes $i$ and $j$ belong to the same cluster.
+Next, under the SBM, we discuss the block structure of population embedding vectors $\wh{\mU}$ obtained by using the SSC method.
+The following proposition shows the connection between the membership matrix $Z$ and population embedding vectors $\wh{\mU}$. \begin{proposition}{\bf (Structure of singular vectors)} Suppose $A$ generated from SBM with $K$ communities, and the subsampled node set $\mS$ is collected by simple random subsampling.
+Under Assumptions \ref{ass: balance}--\ref{ass: sparsity}, if the sample size $n$ satisfies the condition in Proposition \ref{pro_sampleSize}, there exists a matrix $\mu \in \mR^{K\times K}$ such that $\wh{\mU}=Z\mu$.
+Furthermore, we have $Z_{i}\mu=Z_{j}\mu \Longleftrightarrow Z_{i}=Z_{j},$ where $Z\in \mR^{N\times K}$ is a membership matrix and $Z_{i}$ is the $i$th row of $Z$. \end{proposition} The proof of Proposition \ref{pro_community} is provided in Appendix B.2 of the Supplementary Material.
+According to Proposition \ref{pro_community}, the population embedding vectors have exactly $K$ distinct rows.
+More importantly, if the $i$th and $j$th rows of $\wh{\mU}$ are equal (i.e., $Z_{i}\mu=Z_{j}\mu$), nodes $i$ and $j$ belong to the same cluster.
 This is an important conclusion for the SSC algorithm.
-Recall that, in the SSC algorithm, k-means clustering is applied to the rows of observed embedding vectors $\widehat{{U}}_{K}$.
-Then, under the mild conditions discussed in the next section, one can verify that $\widehat{{U}}_{K}$ converges to $\widehat{\mathcal{U}}_{K}$.
-Therefore, $\widehat{{U}}_{K}$ has roughly $K$ distinct rows as well.
-Applying k-means clustering to $\widehat{{U}}_{K}$, we can estimate the block membership matrix $Z$.
-Next, we establish the theoretical properties of SRS-SC empirically.
+Recall that, in the SSC algorithm for SBM, k-means clustering is applied to the rows of observed embedding vectors $\wh{{U}}$.
+Then, under the mild conditions discussed in the next section, one can verify that $\wh{{U}}$ converges to $\wh{\mU}$.
+Therefore, $\wh{{U}}$ has roughly $K$ distinct rows as well.
+Applying k-means clustering to $\wh{{U}}$, we can estimate the block membership matrix $Z$.
+Next, we establish the theoretical properties of SSC empirically.